Anthropology Graduate Program

 3. All application materials should be submitted to the Graduate School.

 4. If you have not already done so, you will need to take the GRE general exam.
 Arrange to have your official scores sent to Texas Tech University.
 There is no minimum score requirement, although we prefer a score of at least 300 on the GRE (verbal and quantitative combined).
 If you have taken the GRE exam within the last five years, you may have these scores submitted instead.

-5. We will need three letters of references submitted to our graduate advisor.
+5. We will need two letters of recommendation as part of your application.
 The recommendations should come from individuals familiar with your academic performance and achievements.
 College professors who know you well make the best letter writers.

-6. Submit a statement of purpose to our graduate advisor.
-The statement should explain your motivations for applying to our program and highlight your reasons for pursuing a graduate degree in anthropology.
+6. Your application must include a statement of purpose that explains your motivations for applying to our program and highlight your reasons for pursuing a graduate degree in anthropology.
 Also, please discuss why you feel our program is a good fit for you and list your long-term academic goals.

 Anthropology Graduate Advisor

 *Note that students wishing to be considered for a Fellowship through the Graduate School must apply by February 1st.